 What is the Water Quality in Olympia, Washington?

-Compared to other US cities over 50,000, Olympia water quality ranks in the lower-middle range for contamination excluding Lead.
+Compared to other US cities, Olympia water quality ranks in the lower-middle range for contamination excluding Lead.

 Let’s look closer at what’s in Olympia water.